How it Works

 2. Engagement design

-• Agreement of a 6, 9 or 12-month engagement
+• A 6, 9 or 12-month engagement

-• Confirmation of professional boundaries and confidentiality
+• Clear professional boundaries and confidentiality

-• Confirmation of scope and timeframe
+• Confirmation of scope, timeframe and focus

+Engagements may be commissioned by organisations or self-funded, depending on role and context.
 All engagements are time-bound and clearly contracted.

 3. Coaching sessions